-Dr Hinze Hogendoorn named recipient of 2020 ARC Future Fellowship scheme
+Dr Hinze Hogendoorn awarded ARC Future Fellowship 2020

 Decision Science Hub's Deputy Director, Dr Hinze Hogendoorn, has been announced a recipient of the ARC Future Fellowship Scheme 2020!